John Calvert (magician): Early years

 Calvert was born in New Trenton, Indiana and became fascinated with magic at age eight when his father took him to see the magician Howard Thurston perform in Cincinnati, Ohio.
 Shortly afterward, he performed his first trick for his Sunday school class - he made an egg appear from under another boy's coat.

 He made his initial magic tour when he was eighteen, performing in town halls in Kentucky backroad towns.
 His small troupe consisted of one assistant and "Gyp the Wonder Dog".
 He returned home with a $2.65 profit.

 Depression era to the mid 1940s

 During the Great Depression and into the 1940s, he continually increased the size of his magic show, adding illusions and personnel.
 He gained notoriety by performing daredevil stunts for publicity.

 Acting career

 From the mid-1940s through the late 1950s, he performed in approximately forty films, including starring roles in three Film Classic releases, in which he portrayed a debonair detective known as "The Falcon".
 He also played as himself in a Singaporean Malay movie in 1971, Mat Magic.

 Fifties-present

 Calvert continued performing magic during his Hollywood days.
-In the mid-1940s, he transported his show's equipment and personnel worldwide in a Douglas DC-3 airliner, and in later years on yachts.
+In the mid-1940s, he transported his show's equipment and personnel worldwide in a Douglas DC-3 airliner, and in later years on yachts - especially his own designed 120-foot yacht Sea Fox.